Konzhukovia: Konzhukovia vetusta

-Konzhukovia vetusta was named in 1955 by E. D. Konzhukova as a Melosaurus vetusta.
+Konzhukovia vetusta was named in 1955 by E. D. Konzhukova as a Melosaurus vetustus.
 A K. vetusta skull was found in the Bolshekinelskaya Formation at the Malyi Uran locality, Orenburg region, in Russia.
 The K. vetusta skull was originally described by Gubin, in 1991, and assigned to the family of Melosauridae which later becomes renamed.

 Konzhukovia tarda

 Konzhukovia tarda was found in the Ocher Assemblage Zone in the Orenburg region of Russia.

 Konzhukovia sangabrielensis

 In 2016, Cristian Pereira Pacheco described K. sangabrielensis from the anterior half and partial right side of a skull roof and palate of a temnospondyl from South America.
 After diagnosis of the species by Pacheco and his group, it was clear that it was of the genus Konzhukovia which was previously recorded exclusively from Russia.
 The specimen of K. sangabrielensis that is described by Pachecho was recovered from Posto Queimado (Early Guadalupian), Rio do Rasto Formation, state of Rio Grande do Sul, southern Bazil.
 Initially, this specimen was recorded as a Melosaurinae by Dias-da-Silva (2012), but phylogenetic analysis supported its placement within Tryphosuchinae, basal to the Russian temnospondyls of this group.
 Once K. sangabrielensis was discovered, the new family of Konzhokoviidae was proposed in order to accommodate the new Brazilian species in relation to its Russian relatives.
 K. sangabrielensis remains the basal most konzhukoviid in the family.